CDCgov/prime-reportstream/prime-router/docs/authz/authz-transition-plan.md

 * Users: Process to migrate existing user authorizations
     * Map existing RS scopes to Okta scopes
     * How to restrict users to information related to their organization
+* Frontend: We *could* hard cut APIs consumed by the frontend only - do not need to preserve current OktaAuthentication
+  * Do we need to verify token with introspect endpoint?
+Access token verifier utilizes JWKS keys to verify token is valid
+  * Heavy lift is changing authorization - requires user scopes to be updated
+  * The http request is still available to AuthenticatedClaims so the jwt could be re-extracted
+  * Make claim strategy decision based on jwt content?
+  * Document what authorization each endpoint requires
+    * plan to split up work, there are 58 known endpoints
+  * Senders not affected as they are not currently using Okta auth, this is expected to only affect website users

 ## Other Questions ##